-Most of Silicon Valley has older homes, as you know, so most contain some amount of asbestos, commonly on the HVAC ducts and, more visibly, in some popcorn or acoustic ceilings.
-Asbestos in homes built prior to 1978 is very common.
+Most of Silicon Valley has pre-1978 homes, and most of them contain some amount of asbestos, commonly on the HVAC ducts and, more visibly, in some popcorn or acoustic ceilings.
+It can also be in less known areas, such as vinyl flooring or perhaps the glue under the flooring.
 Homes built after 1978 are far less likely to be effected.
 Asbestos can be found in almost any product, especially in older parts of the home where fire retardancy would be beneficial.

-But that doesn’t mean homes with asbestos are bad homes or a major risk to you and your family.
-I know for a fact that my home has asbestos on the boots, where the ducts come up to the heat register.
+Undisturbed asbestos is not supposed to pose a health risk.
+I know for a fact that my 1977 built home has asbestos on the boots, where the ducts come up to the heat register.
 Since it is on the external part of the ducting, not the inside, the air in our house should be clean and free from asbestos.

 What is it?